Since all tarps have nearly limitless applications we will attempt to explain the most popular applications.

 Poly tarps are also used as truck bed liners.
 The tarp acts as a liner to prevent materials such as soil rocks or gravel seeping through and falling out of the truck bed as well as protecting the vehicle.

 The plastic tarps are also used for various other types of covers and lining such as ice rink liners, backyard waterslides, debris haul liner and even white backdrops for outdoor movie screens.

-Heavy duty vinyl tarps are also used as salvage covers.
-This material is resistant to sharp objects as well as easy cleanup do too it's smooth surface.
+Heavy-duty vinyl tarps are also used as salvage covers.
+This material is resistant to sharp objects as well as easy cleanup due to its smooth surface.

 Mesh Tarps: The main purposes for mesh tarps are sunscreen, privacy and debris control.
 Mesh tarps are commonly used on canopy frames for shade protection.
 Construction sites also use the material for debris control, making sure particles do not exceed outside a construction site.
 Typical green mesh tarps can be seen around the perimeter of golf courses, secluding the course with privacy as well as golf ball containment.

 Qualified Hurricane Tarps for roofs and government issued hurricane covers.

 Insulated Tarps to keep warm or cold temperatures in or out.

 Professional truck steel tarps for hauling steel loads.